 The second area focuses on Huibers’ earliest work: ‘a theoretical framework to study information retrieval’.
 Based on this solid theoretical framework, several aspects of information retrieval have been studied in the last twenty years, including the notion of relevance, the performance of different IR-systems, and -lately- XML-retrieval.
 The framework will be used to study new aspects of information retrieval, such as information retrieval for children (see the first area).

 Finally, the third area of Huibers’ research focuses on combining his academic and business expertise.
-Together with Professor Dr. J. van Hillegersberg from the Department of Information Systems and Change Management of the University of Twente, he supervises research on the novel aspects of social media in relation to citizen participation models.
+Together with Professor Dr. J. van Hillegersberg and Dr. Robin Effing from the Department of Information Systems and Change Management of the University of Twente, he supervises research on the novel aspects of social media in relation to citizen participation models.